 Cannabis for recreational purposes (or adult-use) is illegal in Minnesota, though possession of 42.5 grams or less has been decriminalized.
 Possession or sale under that amount is misdemeanor with no potential jail time and a maximum fine of $200.
 However, possession or sale of any amount over 42.5 grams is a felony, and is punishable by up to 5 years in prison and a $10,000 fine.

 Under SF 2470, patients are allowed to possess up to a 30-day supply of non-smokable medicinal cannabis products.

-Qualified patients can buy their medicine at eight locations across the state, generally located in the southeastern portion of the state.
+Qualified patients can buy their medicine at registered locations across the state, generally located in the southeastern portion of the state.
 At the Cannabis Patient Center, patients will have their practitioner appointment summary and the list of their currently prescribed medications reviewed by an on-site licensed pharmacist.
 From there, they will provide you a customized dosage recommendation.
 Where to Buy

 To qualify for medical cannabis in Minnesota, you must have one or more of the conditions below: